bendl/verilog_cpu_and_compiler/README.md

 cmake --build .
 ```

-or to run all tests:
+or to run all tests (recommended):
 ```bash
 cd prco_compiler/test
 ./travis-ci.sh